 Rachel T. Moresky, MD, MPH is the Founding Director of the Columbia University Systems Improvement at District Hospitals and Regional Training of Emergency Care (sidHARTe) program and Founding Director of the International Emergency Medicine Fellowship.
-She is an Assistant Professor at the Columbia University Medical Center, with appointments in the Heilbrunn Department of Population and Family Health, Program on Forced Migration and Health and the Division of Emergency Medicine.
+She is an Associate Professor at the Columbia University Medical Center, with appointments in the Heilbrunn Department of Population and Family Health, Program on Forced Migration and Health and the Division of Emergency Medicine.
 Before her emergency medicine and public health career, she completed a BS in Biomedical Engineering at Brown University.
 In 2003, Dr. Moresky completed a Fellowship in International Emergency Medicine at the Brigham and Women’s Hospital in Boston, as well as a Master of Public Health in Population and International Health at the Harvard School of Public Health.
 Her work has been focused in sub-Saharan Africa and Asia over the last 15 years.

 Dr. Moresky’s commitment to forming international partnerships that improve emergency medical care in rural settings led to the creation of the sidHARTe program, a joint initiative between Columbia University and the Ministries of Health in Ghana and Rwanda.
 Dr.Moresky's diverse expertise in engineering, medicine and public health have driven her to design and implement creative solutions in the fields of humanitarian assistance, disaster response, and health systems improvement.
 Dr. Moresky's current work is focused on the development of tools to support delivery of acute care in resource limited settings, including sustainable clinical education and interventions to improve child survival using low resource and noninvasive technologies such as CPAP.
 Her research examines determinants of healthcare-seeking behavior, injury epidemiology, task-shifting and hospital preparedness.
 She also teaches at the Mailman School of Public Health in the Public Health and Humanitarian Assistance Program.